jashment/graphQL/readme.md

   }
  }`

-### Find one animal by id and available information about animal
+### Find one animal by id and available information about animal (Note: id is only an example, not an actual id)

 ` query oneAnimal {